Dino-s26/NetworkOptimization/README.md

 2. **host_data_dummy.**

-Open the `host_data_dummy` file, and you will fin the following lines :
+Open the `host_data_dummy` file, and you will find the following lines :
 ```
 list_ip = [
            '127.0.0.1' #Change this ip to your server / network device ip, add ',' / comma for multiple ip